 Canada 150?
 Celebrating the Histories of Indigenous Peoples in Canada

 Canada is poised to celebrate its 150th birthday as a nation.
-This means communities across Canada, big and small, are preparing to commemorate and recognize both Canadian identity and the history of the nation.
-In most Canadian history classes, students learn about the many achievements that have been made over the past century and a half, and how important it is for us to celebrate them.
+This means communities across Canada, big and small, are preparing to commemorate and recognize Canadian identity and the nation’s history.
+In most Canadian history classes, learners are learning about the many achievements that have been made over the past century and a half and how important it is for us to celebrate them.
 Artistic displays, beautiful fireworks, fun family activities and many other events have been planned for July 1st and the days surrounding it.
-If you search Canada 150 online the top hits are mostly government-run websites endorsing the various celebrations to be held across Canada.
+If you search Canada 150 online, the top hits are mostly government-run websites endorsing various celebrations across Canada.
 Last year, the federal government offered funding to municipalities and cities to organize local events for the celebrations.
-As your students wrap up their school year, they are probably hearing a great deal about Canada 150 in the news and the wider community.
+As your learners wrap up their school year, they are probably hearing a great deal about Canada 150 in the news and wider community.

-For some students, however, this time may not feel very celebratory.
-Canada’s Indigenous population has been struggling with the concept of celebrating 150 years of what many consider colonial rule.
-Actor Adam Beach, a Saulteaux Ojibwe actor participating in the Canada 150 celebrations, said he felt as though he was trying to “balance on the edge” of celebrating Canadian culture with the historical and modern realities of the treatment of Indigenous peoples in Canada.
-In honouring this discordance, we as educators should be aware that our students may not understand why Canada 150 is a controversial topic.
-It is important, then, for students to listen to and understand alternative narratives about Canada’s history during this time of celebration.
-Below are two stories from an Indigenous leader and artist respectively, that highlight the ways in which Canada 150 celebrations fail to capture and acknowledge the importance of Indigenous history in Canada that you can use as discussion points with your students throughout the year.
+For some learners, however, this time may not feel very celebratory.
+Canada’s Indigenous population struggles with the concept of celebrating 150 years of what many consider colonial rule.
+Adam Beach, a Saulteaux Ojibwe actor participating in the Canada 150 celebrations, said he felt as though he was trying to “balance on the edge” of celebrating Canadian culture with the historical and modern realities of the treatment of Indigenous Peoples in Canada.
+Educators should know that our learners may not understand why Canada 150 is controversial.
+It is important for learners to listen to and understand Indigenous narratives about Canada’s history during this time of celebration.
+Below are two stories from an Indigenous leader and artist, highlighting how Canada 150 celebrations fail to capture and acknowledge the importance of Indigenous history in Canada that you can use as discussion points with your learners throughout the year.

 Grand Chief Derek Nepinak

-Nadya Kwandibens, a celebrated Indigenous artist from the Animakee Wa Zhing First Nation, recently shared with CBC that she would be boycotting Canada 150, stating “The way I see it is these celebrations are a celebration of colonialism and, as an Indigenous person, I’m choosing not to celebrate colonialism.”
-Nadya’s photography has been showcased in galleries, media festivals, and on CBC’s 8th Fire.
-She uses photography to share the struggles and successes of Indigenous peoples, with a special focus on portrait photography.
-In her artistic statement on her portfolio website she shares:
+Nadya Kwandibens, a celebrated Indigenous artist from the Animakee Wa Zhing First Nation, recently shared with CBC that she would be boycotting Canada 150, stating, “The way I see it is these celebrations are a celebration of colonialism and, as an Indigenous person, I’m choosing not to celebrate colonialism.”
+Nadya’s photography has been showcased in galleries, media festivals, and CBC’s 8th Fire.
+She uses photography to share the struggles and successes of Indigenous Peoples, with a special focus on portrait photography.
+In her artistic statement on her portfolio website, she shares:

-The Honourable Justice Murray Sinclair has stated that “education got us into this mess, education will get us out of it,” regarding the atrocities committed in residential schools, and our need to participate in reconciliation.
-The Truth and Reconciliation Commission of Canada has therefore created action items: ways in which governments, institutions, and individuals can and should participate in acts of reconciliation.
-Let’s take the opportunity to help our students recognize that while Canada 150 can be celebrated, there is a difference between commemorating the century and a half since the signing of the country’s confederation, and the fourteen millennia of Indigenous history on this land.
-We can, and should, be showcasing and celebrating this much longer historical identity.
-We’d like to share with you some of the events happening in celebration of Canada 150 which also highlight reconciliation so that your students can participate in some of their own actions of reconciliation.
+The Honourable Justice Murray Sinclair has stated that “education got us into this mess, education will get us out of it,” regarding the atrocities committed in residential schools and our need to participate in reconciliation.
+The Truth and Reconciliation Commission of Canada has created action items: ways in which governments, institutions, and individuals can and should participate in acts of reconciliation.
+Let’s take the opportunity to help our learners recognize that while Canada 150 can be celebrated, there is a difference between commemorating the century and a half since the signing of the country’s confederation and the fourteen millennia of Indigenous history on this land.
+We can, and should, showcase and celebrate this much longer historical identity.
+We want to share with you some of the events happening in celebration of Canada 150, which also highlight reconciliation so that your learners can participate in some of their own actions of reconciliation.

 Clean Water Birthday Project

 A group of grade 7 students at Ian Bazalgette Junior High School is celebrating Canada 150 by raising awareness about clean water issues on First Nation reserves in Canada.
-After their teacher shared documentaries about water issues on First Nation reserves, these students were moved to petition their municipal, provincial and federal government to use some of the funds slated for Canada’s birthday party towards water cleanliness and safety on reserves.
+After their teacher shared documentaries about water issues on First Nation reserves, these students petitioned their municipal, provincial and federal government to use some of the funds slated for Canada’s birthday party towards water cleanliness and safety.
 They’ve dubbed their program the Clean Water Birthday Project.
 The students also used a popular viral video style, the Mannequin, to capture facts to share with other young people about the water crisis.
-Learn more about the Mannequin Challenge for clean water.
-Awareness campaigns like these could be a great way for you and your students to recognize and support Indigenous peoples in Canada, and some of the struggles they face in accessing essential services like clean water.
+Awareness campaigns like these could be a great way for you and your learners to recognize and support Indigenous Peoples in Canada and some of the struggles they face in accessing essential services like clean water.

 A special festival called the Kanata Festival is being held over the Canada 150 celebration weekend.
-The festival, being called a ‘festival of reconciliation,’ features a map of Turtle Island painted across a majority of the space used for the event.
-The aim of the festival, held in partnership with the Vancouver Native Housing Society, is to raise recognition about the lack of safe and affordable housing for many Indigenous peoples in Canada.
-While educating those attending the event, the organizers also hope to leave an impact on the community by hiring Indigenous employees, and leaving behind a legacy/permanent structure after the event:
+The festival, being called a “festival of reconciliation,” features a map of Turtle Island painted across most of the space used for the event.
+The aim of the festival, held in partnership with the Vancouver Native Housing Society, is to raise recognition about the lack of safe and affordable housing for many Indigenous Peoples in Canada.
+While educating those attending the event, the organizers also hope to leave an impact on the community by hiring Indigenous employees and leaving behind a legacy/permanent structure after the event:

 Reconciliation, Canada 150 and the Classroom

-While Canada Day is celebrated in July, when students have already left the classroom for the adventures and fun of summer, talking about and teaching the issues surrounding Canada 150 can happen at any time during the school year.
+While Canada Day is celebrated in July, when learners have already left the classroom for the adventures and fun of summer, talking about and teaching the issues surrounding Canada 150 can happen at any time during the school year.
 The following is a school unit appropriate for grades 6-10 that can help you discuss the controversy of Canada 150.
-It includes a digitized, narrative version of the wonderful KAIROS blanket exercise activity, as well as activities that introduce students to the history of the land now known as Canada.
-In this unit you will find:
+It includes a digitized, narrative version of the wonderful KAIROS blanket exercise and activities that introduce learners to the history of the land now known as Canada.
+In this unit, you will find:

 A video discussing activism around the celebration of Canada 150